 Although this tone, personality, and lingo most likely won’t be ideal for your brand, this popular TV show’s Facebook Chatbot mimics its host’s charismatic personality, making for a fun and engaging user experience.

 As human beings, we respond well to things that sound human, even if they’re not.
-By adding a kind, or mildly amusing air to your serious Chatbot, you will be able to prevent them from being too robotic.
+By adding a kind, or mildly amusing air to your serious bot, you will be able to prevent them from being too robotic.

-Take a look at how Kasisto KAI’s banking Chatbot stays formal, yet warm enough to be engaging:
+Take a look at how Kasisto KAI’s banking chatbot stays formal, yet warm enough to be engaging:

-While it pays to be friendly, don’t make your Chatbot too peppy, or you run the risk of making it obnoxious.
-You don’t want your Chatbot’s personality to outshine – or ruin – the service that you are providing, as one disgruntled user accused the weather prediction Chatbot, Poncho, of doing:
+While it pays to be friendly, don’t make your chatbot too peppy, or you run the risk of making it obnoxious.
+You don’t want your chatbot’s personality to outshine – or ruin – the service that you are providing, as one disgruntled user accused the weather prediction chatbot, Poncho, of doing:

 Buttons lets users quickly choose an option instead of typing it out.
-This can come in handy for Chatbots – after all, it’s often faster and more convenient to engage with a single click rather than several typing clicks.
+This can come in handy for chatbots – after all, it’s often faster and more convenient to engage with a single click rather than several typing clicks.

 Buttons also are a great way to give customers options and show available bot offerings.
-They keep users on track, and within the realm of what the Chatbot knows.
+They keep users on track, and within the realm of what the chatbot knows.

-Check out how personal wellness Chatbot, Woebot, uses buttons to guide users:
+Check out how personal wellness chatbot, Woebot, uses buttons to guide users: